 We discover that being well-prepared helps us use our time well.
 We learn to double check when and where we are meeting action partners or action groups, sponsees or sponsor, so they are not inconvenienced by our mistaking locations or times.
 When we are chairing, we discover the benefits of being familiar with the meeting format, and showing up early so we are ready to start the meeting on time and run it smoothly.

-When we are unable to attend a meeting, we find that notifying the meeting chair and secretary ahead of time allows them to adjust the agenda as appropriate.
-If we are in a leadership position, then appointing an alternate to take our place allows the meeting to go ahead and be productive without us.
+When we are unable to attend a meeting we have committed to, we find that notifying others ahead of the meeting allows them to step in in our place, reschedule the meeting, or to adjust the agenda so it is still productive.

 And we learn the power of our voices, the effects that the words we choose have on others.
 We discover that we need to be accountable for this, to moderate the language that we use, to be gentle with others in the program and respect their separate paths to recovery.
 When we must act to keep a meeting serene, we find that we can do so respectfully, by using the traditions and tools of the program, re-reading the cross-talk statement or the Serenity Prayer, and holding group conscience votes.

-This new-found accountability helps us in our work lives, too, earning us respect from our colleagues, our customers and clients, our employers and bosses.
+This new-found accountability helps us in our work lives, too, earning us respect from our colleagues, our vendors and clients, our employees and bosses.

 Clarity